jessie-jwl/jessie-jwl.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋Hello, this is Jessie!"
+title: "👋 Hello, this is Jessie!"
 author_profile: true
 redirect_from:
   - /about/